guylevin/smart-home-micropython/setup-rp-dev/README.md

-# Setup Raspberry Pi for MicroPython Development
+# Setup Raspberry Pi and ESP32 for MicroPython Development

 ## 1. Enable the serial port